wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 agg_state = VDAF.prep_init(vdaf_verify_param, agg_param, nonce, input_share)
 ~~~

-Once the leader has initialized this state for all candidate report shares, the
+Once the leader has initialized this state for all candidate report shares, it
-leader then creates an AggregateInitReq message for each helper to initialize the
+then creates an AggregateInitReq message for each helper to initialize the
 process of aggregating this candidate set.
 This message is structured as follows:

 ~~~